In Python, there is a syntactical requirement that if statement, function, class, except, etc., cannot be empty.

 This time, the pass statement is used inside a for loop:

-a_List = ['pass', 'statement', 'example', 'in', 'for', 'loop']
+#pass statement with for loop a_List = ['pass', 'statement', 'example', 'in', 'for', 'loop'] for val in a_List: pass

-The pass statement with try except example
+The pass statement with try-except example

 In this example, the pass statement is used in the try-except block.
 A list of five numbers is created and a for loop is used to iterate through its elements.

-In each iteration, 15 is divided by the current item of the list.
-The list contains number 0 at three index position.
 As this item executes in the for loop for the division, it should throw the following error:

 ZeroDivisionError: division by zero

-However, as the try-except block is used, so the error is managed.
+However, as the try-except block is written, the error is managed.
 We do not want to show any message or perform any action, just ignore the zero.
-Have a look at the code and I will explain the second part of the code:

-A few things to note about this example: First, we used pass not as a place-holder in this example like in first two examples.
 It has a purpose, to ignore the 0 occurrences and we just don’t want to perform any action or display a message to the user.

-The second thing is in the other for loop to iterate the list.
-You can see, no try-except block is used and the same list is divided by 15.
-As it found 0, it generated an error that is displayed on the screen.
+The second thing is in the other for loop to iterate the list, you can see that no try-except block is used and the same list is divided by 15.

 Using pass in class and function example

-Similarly, you may create empty function or class and use the pass statement as a placeholder.
+Similarly, you may create an empty function or class and use the pass statement as a placeholder.
 For example:

 Creating a class: